nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-an-operation.md

 {{! /excerpt}}

-You can have multiple _executable_ methods - one method for each type of input/output objects supported by an operation.&nbsp;The right method will be selected at runtime depending on the type of the input object (and of the type of the required input of the next operation when in an operation chain).
+You can have multiple _executable_ methods - one method for each type of input/output objects supported by an operation.
+The right method will be selected at runtime depending on the type of the input object (and of the type of the required input of the next operation when in an operation chain).

 So, an operation method will be selected if the method argument matches the current input object and the return type matches the input required by the next operation if in an operation chain.

 The `@OperationMethod` annotation is also providing an optional priority attribute that can be used to specify which method is preferred over the other matching methods.
 This situation (having multiple method that matches an execution) can happen because the input and output types are not strictly matched.
 For example if the input of a method is a DocumentModel object and the input of another method is a DocumentRef object then both methods have the same input signature for the automation framework because DocumentModel and DocumentRef are objects of the same kind - they represent a Nuxeo Document.
-When you need to treat different Java objects as the same type of input (or output) you must create a type adapter (see the interface&nbsp;`org.nuxeo.ecm.automation.TypeAdapter`) that knows how to convert a given object to another type.
+When you need to treat different Java objects as the same type of input (or output) you must create a type adapter (see the interface `org.nuxeo.ecm.automation.TypeAdapter`) that knows how to convert a given object to another type.
 Without type adapters treating different Java objects as the same type of object is not possible.

 Also operations can provide parametrizable variables so that when a user defined an operation chain, they can define values that will be injected in the operation parameters.
 To declare parameters you must use the `@Param` annotation.